micmejia/bible-dump/AMPC/Luke/Luke 14.md

-When one of those who reclined [at the table] with Him heard this, he said to Him, Blessed (happy, fortunate, and [^d]to be envied) is he who shall eat bread in the kingdom of God!
+When one of those who reclined [at the table] with Him heard this, he said to Him, Blessed (happy, fortunate, and to be envied) is he who shall eat bread in the kingdom of God!